sarashamas/docs-calendar/docs/how_to_start.md

 ## Step 3.
 Configuring Event Calendar

-Next you can specify configuration properties you want the Event Calendar component to have when initialized.
+Next you can specify the configuration properties you want the Event Calendar component to have when initialized.

 ~~~jsx {2-11}
 new eventCalendar.EventCalendar("#root", {